LiamBogucki/LiamBogucki.github.io/_pages/about.md

 ======
 I am a second year MSc student in the [C3E lab](https://macbeanlab.com/) at Western University.

-My current research focuses on improving the dryland carbon flux simulation accuracy of the [CLASSIC TBM](https://cccma.gitlab.io/classic_pages/) by adding a novel biological soil crust repersentation scheme.
+My current research focuses on improving the dryland carbon flux simulation accuracy of the [CLASSIC TBM](https://cccma.gitlab.io/classic_pages/) by adding a novel biological soil crust repersentation.

 Generally, I am interested in understanding and modelling how terrestrial processes big and small interact with climate change.